spacelift-io/user-documentation/docs/concepts/vcs-agent-pools.md

 # VCS Agent Pools

 !!! info
-    Note that private self-hosted VCS integration is an enterprise feature.
+    Note that private self-hosted VCS integration is an Enterprise plan feature.

 By default, Spacelift communicates with your VCS provider directly.
 This is usually sufficient, but some users may have special requirements regarding infrastructure, security or compliance, and need to host their VCS system in a way that's only accessible internally, where Spacelift can't reach it.
 This is where VCS Agent Pools come into play.